RobbieDumbrell/Victual-Food-Nutrition-App/README.md

 Take a look and have a play around with the app as deployed on Heroku here: https://victual-nutrition.herokuapp.com/

 _NOTE!
-There is an issue with the app as per the above Heroku link due to changes from the Edamam API since the project was deployed...I might fix it some time or I might not_
+There is a slight issue with the app as per the above Heroku link, I think due to changes from the Edamam API since the project was deployed...I might look into this further to fix this some time (or I might not..!)_

 ## How could it be extended/improved?